Audiology focuses on the diagnosis and treatment of your hearing health.

 Hearing loss in children not only impacts the sound experience of a life yet to be lived to the fullest, but it also creates a barrier to a child’s number-one job: learning.
 Fortunately, many causes of hearing loss are treatable, and it is often possible to return the sounds of childhood to a young life.…Read More

-With Custom Earplugs From Central Plains ENT & Audiology Exposure to excessive noise during work or leisure activities can significantly increase a person’s risk of hearing loss and potentially worsen a preexisting hearing problem.
-Continuous exposure to 85 decibels (dB), for example — about the level of noise you’d encounter on a street with constant,…Read More
+Protect your Hearing With Custom Earplugs From Central Plains ENT & Audiology Exposure to excessive noise during work or leisure activities can significantly increase a person’s risk of hearing loss and potentially worsen a preexisting hearing problem.
+Continuous exposure to 85 decibels (dB), for example — about the level of noise you’d encounter on a…Read More

 What Is Tinnitus?
 Tinnitus is a medical condition characterized by persistent ringing in one or both ears that can only be heard by the affected individual.
 It has also been described as whistling, hissing, buzzing, or pulsing in the ear.
 These sounds may come and go; however, most sufferers experience symptoms 24 hours a day,…Read More